-WP Super Cache: This plugin is great for caching entire pages on your WordPress site because it saves a cached version of the page in order to load it much faster when someone visits the same page again.
-The only thing you need to remember is that this requires PHP, so if you have an older computer or hosting that doesn’t support this then make sure you disable WP Super Cache.
+WP Super Cache: This plugin is great for caching entire pages on your WordPress site because it saves a cached version to load it much faster when someone visits the same page again.
+The only thing you need to remember is that this requires PHP, so if you have an older computer or hosting that doesn’t support this, then make sure you disable WP Super Cache.

-Cache Enabler: A free plugin that allows caching of different parts of a website without having to manually add code which can be quite useful in some cases depending on what kind of website you’re using it on.
-General guidelines for keeping track of all these numbers include keeping server response time under 200ms, keep the total page size under 1MB & use cache plugins in order to keep unnecessary data from loading on your site.
+Cache Enabler: A free plugin that allows caching of different parts of a website without manually adding code.
+It can be quite useful in some cases depending on what kind of website you’re using it on.
+General guidelines for keeping track of all these numbers include keeping server response time under 200ms, keeping the total page size under 1MB & use cache plugins to keep unnecessary data from loading on your site.